How to Know if Federal Contracting Regulations Apply To You

 Once you’ve inventoried your organization’s federal contracts, you need to do an associated census of your employee population.
 This is important because a number of federal contracting regulations (such as Executive Order 11246) apply to organizations based on contract dollar value and the size of the business’s employee population.
 Headcount threshold requirements in employment laws typically have specific guidance regarding how you perform your employee headcount calculation, so be sure to follow the correct guidance when performing your calculations.

-Step 3: Review Each Regulation’s Coverage Provisions Against the Data You Collected
+Step 3: Review Each Regulation’s Coverage Provisions Against the Data You Collect

 After you complete your inventory of current contracts and the size of your employee population, you’re now ready to compare the coverage requirements of specific laws against the demographics of your business.
 While there are multiple ways you can approach this sort of review, what I’ve found to be most constructive when I’m working with clients on this type of project is to follow a methodical/check-list driven process when reviewing each specific law.
 I don’t want get too far ahead of myself, but I do want to note that I’ll be providing such a checklist as part of the next article in this series.